mendelgordon/mixed-messages/README.md

-# This generates random sentences for you
+# This generates random contacts for you

 Created in vscode using js, html and css.

+All of the names and personal information of the people are randomly generated.